realm/realm-core/windows/Builder_Readme.txt

 This directory contains scripts and code files used to collect and zip files for a windows relase.

-Following is a short description of how to create a windows release of tightdb as c++ LIB binaries.
+Following is a short description of how to create a windows release of realm as c++ LIB binaries.

 Following ths procedure, You will have accomplihed the following tasks for all combinations of :
 VS2010 / VS2012